orion-rep/gmmit/README.md

 ---

 You'd certainly agree that inspecting a properly maintained git history log that follows the [Conventional Commits](https://www.conventionalcommits.org) standard is nice and simple.
 And you'd also agree that having to dedicate time to come up with those neat and descriptive messages is a bummer.
 Well, here's where **gmmit** comes to saves the day.

-Run the `gmmit` command on a folder with a git repository, and it will check your staged changes, the current branch name, and generate a tidy commit message for you, and even run the "git commit" command.
+Run the `gmmit` command on a folder with a git repository, and it will check your staged changes, the current branch name, and generate a tidy commit message for you, and even run "git commit".
 After that, just execute `git push`, and it's done.

 ![gmmit command example](images/commit.gif)